uml2prov/uml2prov.github.io/README.md

 mixture of them.
 In contrast, we have decided to provide such considerations as well-formedness rules expressed in OCL, in order to be coherent with the way in which UML defines its semantics.
-ese constraints (from OCL1 to OCL5) mainly impose interconnections among (OCL1 and OCL2) senders/receivers in SqD and objects modelled by SMD, (OCL3 and OCL4) incoming/outgoing messages in SqD with events/actions in SMD, and (OCL5) incoming messages in
+These constraints (from OCL1 to OCL5) mainly impose interconnections among (OCL1 and OCL2) senders/receivers in SqD and objects modelled by SMD, (OCL3 and OCL4) incoming/outgoing messages in SqD with events/actions in SMD, and (OCL5) incoming messages in